Trump rebukes Schumer's claim that North Korea nuclear summit was 'all cattle and no hat'

 WATCH: THREE HOSTAGES FREED FROM NORTH KOREA THANK TRUMP FOR RELEASE

+"The denuclearization deal with North Korea is being praised and celebrated all over Asia," Trump wrote.
+"They are so happy!
+Over here, in our country, some people would rather see this historic deal fail than give Trump a win, even if it does save potentially millions & millions of lives!"

+Trump also tweeted a defense of his decision to promise the suspension of war games in the region, which he characterized as "VERY EXPENSIVE" and needlessly provocative.

-The tweet came the same day that Schumer, a staunch Democrat, uncharacteristically praised Trump's decision this week to impose major tariffs on Chinese goods worth $50 billion.
+The tweets came the same day that Schumer, a staunch Democrat, uncharacteristically praised Trump's decision this week to impose major tariffs on Chinese goods worth $50 billion.

 “China takes total advantage of the United States," Schumer said in an interview.
 "They steal our intellectual property using cyber theft.